- CLASS: Aves (Birds)

 A few years ago, New Zealand began a kiwi recovery program.
 People living near kiwi areas have learned to keep their dogs leashed and to slow their cars when they see a kiwi caution sign by the road.
-Operation Nest Egg collects eggs from the wild and raises the chicks until they are large enough to defend themselves against predators following release into the wild.
+Operation Nest Egg collects eggs from the kiwi nests and raises the chicks until they are large enough to defend themselves against predators.

-In 2009, San Diego Zoo Global formed collaborations with local ranchers on a private island off the coast of western New Zealand, Massey University, in-country scientists, and the native Maori people to delve into the ecology of the brown kiwi, which has been in decline for decades.
+In 2009, San Diego Zoo Wildlife Alliance formed collaborations with local ranchers on a private island off the coast of western New Zealand, Massey University, in-country scientists, and the indigenous Maori people to delve into the ecology of the brown kiwi, which has been in decline for decades.
 Learning about the reproductive ecology of this bird is the only way to ensure that its populations will survive and thrive.
 The island is secluded, protected habitat with a high density of kiwis.

 Techniques were developed in our labs to identify individual kiwis by their DNA and, and ultrasound procedures were used to monitor growth of ovarian follicles to estimate egg-laying time.
 This newfound knowledge was then successfully applied to birds on the island.
-Eggs laid by zoo kiwis tend to be much smaller and have a much lower fertility rate than their wild counterparts.
-By monitoring egg development in the wild, we hope to discover ways to improve fertility and survival of eggs at our facilities.
+By monitoring egg development, we hope to discover ways to improve fertility and survival of eggs at our facilities.